ma-ji/amgps/_pages/assignments.md

 2. Break down your overall goals into specific and actionable items.
 3. The plan should cover the major themes of our weekly sessions.
 4. A feasible timeline.
-5. A concrete performance evaluation plan.
+5. A concrete plan for assessing your performance.
 6. Maximum length 2 pages, use the space efficiently.

 You can share learning plans with others.
 You can even assemble learning groups.
 But this is NOT a group assignment, and you will be assessed individually.

-The draft plan is due on xxx; final version is due on xxx.
-You cannot substantially revise your plan to lower the requirements after the plan is finalized.
+_The draft proposal is due on xxx; final version is due on xxx.
+You cannot substantially revise your proposal to lower the requirements after it is finalized._

 ## Completion (15 points)

-TBD.
+You will assess your own performance using the evaluation plan you proposed.

+_Please submit a self-evaluation report for this assignment._

+# Replication projects

+Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences {% cite Baker500scientistslift2016 Hardwickeempiricalassessmenttransparency2020 %}.
+The replication projects serve two purposes: 1) get familiar with real-word research practices, which are often messy and unclear; 2) practice the empirical methods we learned in class.
+The reading materials in the first week are important to guiding the replication exercises.

-# Individual replication project
+## Individual replication project
 ---
-## Replication report (20 pints)
+### Replication report (20 pints)

-TBD.
+You will need to identify one or multiple empirical studies from renowned journals in the area of your interest.
+The replication report will be evaluated from the following perspectives:

+1. Clear data management and documentation;
+2. Validation.
+3. Replication results.
+If fail to replicate, point out possible reasons.
+4. The following methods are required in replication: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
+5. The following methods are optional in replication: TBD.

-## In class presentation (5 points)
+### In class presentation (5 points)

-TBD.
+You will present your replication plan in class, don't have to be finished.

-# Group replication project
+## Group replication project
 ---
-## Draft manuscript for academic journal (30 points)
+### Draft manuscript for academic journal (30 points)

 TBD.

-## In class presentation (10 points)
+### In class presentation (10 points)

 TBD.